How to Maintain New Porcelain Veneers

 Schedule Regular Dental Checkups

-Routine dental visits are vital for maintaining porcelain veneers.
-During these appointments, your dentist will examine your veneers to ensure they’re intact and properly bonded, and that the surrounding teeth and gums are healthy.
+Routine dental visits are important to maintain porcelain veneers.
+During these appointments, Dr. Patel will examine your veneers to ensure they’re intact and properly bonded, and that the surrounding teeth and gums are healthy.
 Professional cleanings can remove plaque and surface stains, helping your smile stay radiant.
-Your dentist can also catch early signs of potential issues, such as gum recession or small chips, and address them before they worsen.
+Dr. Patel can also catch early signs of potential issues, such as gum recession or small chips, and address them before they worsen.

 Avoid Abrasive Whitening Products